robincwillis/SketchupFileTransfer/README.md

 SketchupFileTransfer
 ====================

-Utility that allows Sketchup plugins to upload and download files through http requests
+Utility that allows Sketchup plugins to upload and download files through http requests using cURL

 Features